swiftlang/swift-evolution/proposals/nnnn-async-await.md

 }
 ```

-This "pyramid of doom" makes it difficult to keep track of code that is running, and the stack of closures leads to many second order effects.
+This "pyramid of doom" makes it difficult to read and keep track of where the code is running.
+In addition, having to use a stack of closures leads to many second order effects that we will discuss next.

 #### Problem 2: Error handling

-Handling errors becomes difficult and very verbose.
+Callbacks make error handling difficult and very verbose.
 Swift 2 introduced an error handling model for synchronous code, but callback-based interfaces do not derive any benefit from it:

 ```swift
 func processImageData2(completionBlock: (result: Image?, error: Error?) -> Void) {